-In the paper titled "KInIT at SemEval-2024 Task 8: Fine-tuned LLMs for Multilingual Machine-Generated Text Detection" by Michal Spiegel and Dominik Macko, the authors describe their approach to detecting machine-generated text using fine-tuned language models (LLMs).
+In the paper titled "KInIT at SemEval-2024 Task 8: Fine-tuned LLMs for Multilingual Machine-Generated Text Detection", KInIT's Michal Spiegel and Dominik Macko describe their approach to detecting machine-generated text using fine-tuned language models (LLMs).

 The paper was part of the SemEval-2024 Conference, Task 8, which focused on identifying machine-generated text across multiple languages, domains, and text generators.
 The challenge addressed in the paper is critical due to the increasing use of large language models like GPT-3, BLOOMZ, and ChatGPT in creating multilingual human-like texts that can be misused in contexts like academic cheating, disinformation, or plagiarism.